podium-lib/podlet/README.md

 ## API

-The Podlet instance have the following API:
+The Podlet instance has the following API:

 ### .middleware()

-A connect compatible middleware which take care of multiple operations needed for a Podlet to fully work.
+A connect compatible middleware which takes care of multiple operations needed for a Podlet to fully work.

 It does:

- * Parse the [context](https://github.schibsted.io/Podium/context) from request from the layout server into a object on the `res.locals` object.
+ * Parse the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the `res.locals.podium.context` object.
  * Adds a podium version http header to the http response.
- * Provides information on the `res.locals` object if the request are from a layout server or not.
+ * Provides information on the `res.locals.podium.context` object about whether the request is from a layout server or not.

 This middleware should be mounted before defining any routes.